On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Introduction

 so the controlled McKean-Vlasov SDE \eqref{repagent0} that describes the evolution of the representative player in the $N \to \infty$ limit of the game becomes:

-To obtain a Central Limit Theorem and a Large Deviations Principle for the Nash states $X_t^{i, N, v^{N,*}}$ in \cite{Delarue2018FromTM} and \cite{DLR20} respectively, the authors utilize that when $N$ is large, the system \eqref{systemNash} satisfied by the Nash states is sufficiently close to the following system of $N$ uncontrolled diffusions with standard mean-field interaction:
+To obtain a Central Limit Theorem and a Large Deviations Principle for the Nash states $X_t^{i, N, v^{N,*}}$ in \cite{Delarue2018FromTM} and \cite{DLR20} respectively, the authors utilize that when $N$ is large, the system \eqref{systemNash} satisfied by the Nash states $X^{i,N,v^{N,*}}$ is sufficiently close to the following simpler system: